MakeSchool-Tutorials/Core-Data-Tutorial/P00-Introduction/content.md

 > [info]
 >
-> If Fast App Switching does not work in your Simulator, you can also remove all apps from memory by selecting Hardware —> Restart from the Simulator’s menu.
+> If Fast App Switching does not work in the Simulator, try removing all apps from memory by selecting Hardware —> Restart from the Simulator’s menu.

 Let's work on getting that data to persist even after a memory removal!